FuelLabs/fuels-ts/apps/docs/src/guide/contracts/deploying-contracts.md

 ## 4. Deploying the Contract

 To deploy the contract, instantiate the [`ContractFactory`](../../api/Contract/ContractFactory.md) with the bytecode, ABI, and wallet.
 Then, call the `deployContract` method.
-This method resolves when the transaction to deploy the contract is submitted, returning two objects: a `TransactionResponse` and a `Contract` instance.
+This method returns a promise that will resolve to a `Contract` instance, ready to be used to interact with the deployed smart contract.

 <<< @/../../docs-snippets/src/guide/contracts/deploying-contracts.test.ts#contract-setup-3{ts:line-numbers}

+The `deployContract` method resolves only after the deploy contract transaction has been processed and the smart contract is deployed on the blockchain.
+This process can take several seconds and will block any subsequent code execution.

+If this blocking is not suitable for your dApp, you can use the `deployContractAsync` method.

+## 5. Deploying the Contract Asynchronously

+In some cases, you may not want to wait for the deploy contract transaction to finish processing.
+In these instances, you can use `deployContractAsync`.
+This method resolves as soon as the transaction to deploy the contract is submitted and returns three things:

+<<< @/../../docs-snippets/src/guide/contracts/deploying-contracts.test.ts#contract-setup-4{ts:line-numbers}

-**Important**: The contract instance can only be safely used after the promise from `transactionResponse.waitForResult` is resolved.
-To avoid blocking your code, attach this promise to a hook or listener that awaits it to ensure you don't use the contract before its deployment finishes.
+The `contract` instance will be returned only after calling `waitForDeploy` and waiting for it to resolve.
+To avoid blocking the rest of your code, you can attach this promise to a hook or listener that will use the contract only after it is fully deployed.

-You can also call `deployContract` in a way that waits for the transaction execution by using the `awaitExecution` flag.
-The call for `deployContract` will only resolve when the contract is deployed and ready to be used.
-By doing so, there is no need to call `transactionResponse.waitForResult`.

-<<< @/../../docs-snippets/src/guide/contracts/deploying-contracts.test.ts#contract-setup-5{ts:line-numbers}

-## 5. Executing a Contract Call
+## 6. Executing a Contract Call

 Now that the contract is deployed, you can interact with it.
 In the following steps, you'll learn how to execute contract calls.

-<<< @/../../docs-snippets/src/guide/contracts/deploying-contracts.test.ts#contract-setup-4{ts:line-numbers}
+<<< @/../../docs-snippets/src/guide/contracts/deploying-contracts.test.ts#contract-setup-5{ts:line-numbers}

 For a more comprehensive TypeScript-backed Fuel usage, learn how to [generate types from ABI](../fuels-cli/generating-types.md)